Strilanc/Strilanc.github.io/_posts/2015-12-13-Delayed-Choice-Quantum-Erasure.md

 {% assign loc = page.path | remove_first: '_posts/' | remove: '.md' %}

-If there was a prize for "most misunderstood experiment", I would award it to the [delayed choice quantum eraser](https://en.wikipedia.org/wiki/Delayed_choice_quantum_eraser).
+If there was a prize for "most misunderstood experiment", the [delayed choice quantum eraser](https://en.wikipedia.org/wiki/Delayed_choice_quantum_eraser) would be a strong contender.
-Popular presentations of the delayed choice quantum eraser experiment (hereafter just called the DCQE) treat it as a grand world-view-shattering mystery, with implied powers ranging from sending messages backwards in time to demonstrating the existence of conscious knowledge.
+Popular presentations of the DCQE tend to treat it as a grand world-view-shattering mystery, with implied powers ranging from sending messages backwards in time to demonstrating the existence of conscious knowledge.
 My goal in this post is to explain why that is not the case.

-Examples of these misconceptions are all over Q&A sites and forums, not to mention pop science articles.
+Examples of misconceptions about the DCQE are all over the internet.
+Case in point: I googled "delayed choice quantum eraser", and the third result was [a video](https://www.youtube.com/watch?v=U7Z_TIw9InA).
-A particularly eggregious example is that a top result I get when googling "delayed choice quantum eraser" is [a video](https://www.youtube.com/watch?v=U7Z_TIw9InA) that mashes scenes from [What the #$*!
-Do We (K)now!?](http://www.imdb.com/title/tt0399877/) and the ["Microscopic Universe" episode of The Universe](http://www.imdb.com/title/tt2356685/).
+A video that's just a scene from the infamous [What the #$*!
+Do We (K)now!?](http://www.imdb.com/title/tt0399877/) pseudo-documentary followed by a scene from [a terrible episode of "The Universe"](http://www.imdb.com/title/tt2356685/).
-Both clips heavily imply that it's a person looking at the experiment that causes collapse, and by "heavily imply" I mean [literally showing a graphic of person turning waves into particles by opening their eyes](https://youtu.be/vnN85i_75EI?t=18m15s).
+Both clips incorrectly imply that collapse is caused by humans looking in the general direction of an experiment, except that by "imply" I mean [literally showing a graphic of person turning waves into particles by opening their eyes](https://youtu.be/vnN85i_75EI?t=18m15s).
-The "Microscopic Universe" episode then goes on to talk about how we're only starting to grasp what this means for changing the past, and that reality is a figment of our imagination.
 (My eyes tried to roll right out of my skull.)

-In this post I will explain what you'd actually see if you ran a DCQE, and the underlying mathematical model.
 The DCQE may be counter-intuitive, it may be *interesting*, but it's not *mysterious* or *magical*.
 Interpretations of quantum mechanics explain it just fine without any reference to consciousness or backwards-in-time effects.
+In this post I will explain what you'd actually see if you ran a DCQE, and a simplified mathematical model of what's going on.

 # The Experiment